AlexAndrascu/kafka-kraft-flux-gitops/README.md

 This project is a microservices architecture with Kafka as the messaging backbone.
 It includes the deployment and management of services on a Kubernetes cluster using GitOps principles.

+⚠️ The project is an actual devops exercise and **is not intended for production enviroments** as such.

+It is however a good starting point for getting up to speed with k8s, kafka, python and flux

 ## Getting Started